 See you soon, America!!

-Before I knew it, the crew came towards the cabin taking drink orders as well as setting the tables for the dinner service.
+Before I knew it, the crew came towards the cabin taking orders as well as setting the tables for the dinner service.
+I think this was a small improvement for CX to take menu order as many airlines are using this practice, which is definitely a positive aspect!

 Once I was done, the crew courteously cleared the table for us and then distributed hot towels as an end to the dinner service

-Subsequently, the mood lighting changed before it ultimately led to complete darkness, which is the perfect environment for passengers to rest
+A few minutes later, the mood lighting switched again until it led to complete darkness, making it the perfect environment for passengers to rest

 Dozing off again